-When getting into the sport of shooting it is handy to get your own firearm licence.
+When getting into the sport of shooting you need to get your firearm licence.
 This allows you to be in possession of a firearm.

 One of the mandatory steps of getting your licence is successfully completing a Firearm Safety Course.

 You can either start with this process or try the sport of shooting first.